 Rural Policy Group is the home of the RED Talk – Rural Economic Development Talks on the issues of the day.
 The Talks are held every three weeks with a panel of expert speakers, then an open floor.
 We encourage participants to get involved.
 It’s one third us; two thirds you.
 You can listen to past RED Talks and register for upcoming Talks on the dedicated RED Talk page.

-Mark is a national leader in the finance, education and corporate landscape.
-Schooled at Gresham’s Norfolk, and studying Law and Economics at the University of Keele, he was appointed to a training contract for a top 20 chartered accountancy practise in London.
+Mark is a national leader in the finance, ESG and corporate landscape.
+Schooled at Gresham’s Norfolk, and studying Law and Economics at the University of Keele, he was appointed to a training contract for top 20 chartered accountancy practise MHA MacIntyre Hudson in London.
 Leading audit, assurance and recovery work in fields from financial services through to telecommunications he qualified with ICEAW.

-For the next 16 years he delivered the agenda of transforming a bankrupt public sector college into a corporate business.
-Changing Hadlow College into the Hadlow Group, he redefined engagement with 1000s of businesses, leverage major investment and enabled nearly 70,000 students to be educated with economic and social regeneration in East Kent.
+During a 15-year secondment he delivered the agenda of transforming a bankrupt public sector land-based college into a corporate business to redefine engagement with 1000s of businesses, leverage major investment and enable nearly 70,000 students to be educated.

 Katie read political economy at university and has degrees in politics (University of Essex) and development economics (SOAS, University of London).
 Her passion for understanding how we can build better societies endures, and today she can often be found reading up on sustainable economics.